-In addition to the parish discounts, there is limited financial aid available.
+There is limited financial aid available.
 Financial aid eligibility is based on the Holy Family School Financial Aid Form and information through FACTS Grant and Aid Services.
-Please contact the school office for the necessary form.

 - Tuition assistance awards will not be granted to families who do not submit the HFS Financial Aid Form and the online application to FACTS Grant and Aid Services by March 1. - The Financial Aid Committee meets in late May to review applicants and award funds. - Applicants will be notified of financial aid awards in writing, no later than July 1.